arinal/Z2IO/README.md

 # Z2IO

-> To those who are curious about internal machinery
+> To the inquisitive minds seeking to understand the internal mechanisms

 An implementation of IO monad to mimic the likes of [ZIO](https://zio.dev/) and [cats-effect](https://typelevel.org/cats-effect/).
 The aim of this project is educational, the implementation is meant to be simple and easy to understand whilst also having the key features offered by complete IO monad frameworks.